 Food production at the Sítio Sabores is a pure expression of the ART method.
 We want to demonstrate the rising curve of soil and landscape regeneration through the production of fruits, vegetables and aromatic-medicinal plants.
 We are starting the second year, soon installing the irrigation system.
-So far we have used our regenerative fertilizers in almost all areas: MRF, dense green manure and management of broadleaf weeds and we can count on a more regenerated and fertile soil than when we started.
-Desavanzing was another practice used, giving conditions to practice no-till due to mulching layer.
+So far we have used our regenerative fertilizers in almost all areas: RCW, dense green manure and management of broadleaf weeds and we can count on a more regenerated and fertile soil than when we started.
+Desavanazing was another practice used, giving conditions to practice no-till due to mulching layer.

 Nowdays we have as productive areas: vegetable gardens, which are enriched with forest strips and a guava orchard.

 The forest strips run through the gardens, with a spacing of 18 / 18m.
 They are composed by double rows of fertilizer trees, in a final stand of 500 trees / ha.
 The strips are irrigated, allowing the production of 10 to 30 ton. of RCW / ha from the 3rd year ahead, which will be used in vegetable garden beds.
 They are the real factors of a regenerating fertilizer.
 As the strips are 4 meters wide, they can also include the planting of tropical fruit such as tangerines papaya.
 All irrigated.
 This is not a loss of productive area.
 It is about the autonomy of the place in fertility and the stablishment of a healthy microclimate for growing of vegetables and medicines between the bands.